Can Charges Be Dropped Before Court in Texas? (Yes—Here’s How It Happens)

 Why it got dropped: Early dismissal due to problems with forensic evidence and reliability issues.

-4) Dallas County: Charges dismissed as part of a probation resolution
+4) Dallas County: Charges dismissed as part of a broader case resolution

 The Dallas County DA’s office dismissed several charges against a defendant, while a separate case resulted in probation.